 While there are no direct studies to establish these claims, it has been observed that copper is easily absorbed by the skin.
 Consequently, it promotes elastin and collagen synthesis, which, in turn, improves skin flexibility and gives the skin a smooth, taut, and clear appearance.
 (2)

-Since the kansa wand is generally safe to use and in fact provides benefits, there’s no harm in using the wand to massage your skin and reap its benefits.
+Moreover, massaging your skin in general, especially with a skin serum, is shown to improve microcirculation and also promote anti-wrinkling.
+(3) Since the kansa wand is generally safe to use and in fact provides benefits, there’s no harm in using the wand to massage your skin and reap its benefits.

 Note: Make sure that you are not allergic to the metals in the kansa wand.
 Additionally, when buying a kansa wand, ensure its authenticity as there are fake kansa wands containing zinc or lead.